 Parents and guardians may make deposits into their child’s/children’s accounts in cash or by check at any school through the food services cashier.
-Payments may be made daily or, as a convenience to parents and to avoid the creation of a negative balance, you are invited to deposit additional monies for future purchases.
+Payments may be made daily or, as a convenience you are invited to deposit additional monies for future purchases.

-We hope you will take advantage of both the nutritious and tasty meals offered as well as the convenience of our prepay options.
+We hope you will take advantage the nutritious and tasty free meals offered as well as the convenience of our prepay options for additional purchases.

 You can always bring money personally or send it with your student.
 Please place it in an envelope marked clearly with your student's name, their ID #, their teacher's name, the $ amount and the check #.
 Turn in prepaid deposits to the cafeteria cashier(s) or school office.

 If you choose to bring money to school personally or send it with your student, please put it in an envelope clearly marked with the student's first and last name, their ID #, their teacher's name, and the amount enclosed.